Uniform stationary phase estimate with limited smoothness: Introduction

 \subsection{Oscillatory integral depending on $\lambda$}

-Now we consider the oscillatory integrals of which phase and amplitude functions are not independent of the oscillatory parameter $\lambda$.
-In this case the oscillatory integral estimate is not as simple as the case where the phase and amplitude functions are independent of $\lambda$.
-Such cases typically arise as a result of applying cutoff function.
-Let us set
+Now we consider the oscillatory integrals of which phase and amplitude functions are no longer independent of the oscillatory parameter $\lambda$.
+In such cases, the oscillatory integral estimate becomes more involved than the case where the phase and amplitude are independent of $\lambda$.
+In practice, those kinds of oscillatory integrals typically appear as results of applying cutoff functions depending on $\lambda$.

-where derivatives of the phase and amplitude functions are no longer independent of $\lambda$.
-It is natural to impose the following conditions: